HP-Gong/hp-barcode-lettersize/README.txt

 5. code39
 6. codabar

-<h4> Browsers </h4>
+Q. Why 4 browsers to print out the barcodes?
+A. It's preference.
+The instructions is in the barcode-overview.pdf.

-These are the current browsers that display the plugin correctly and will print out the barcodes:
+   These are the current browsers to print out the barcodes:

+<h4>4 Browsers</h4>

 1. FireFox (Current Version: 53.0.3 and up)
 2. Chrome (Current Version: 58.0 and up)
 3. Opera (Current Version: 45.0 and up)
 4. Internet Explorer (Last Version: 11)

-== Instructions to Print ==

-Read the barcode-overview.pdf for more details how the plugin works and how to print from the browsers

-The Barcode Letter-Size plugin can only display 48 barcodes per print page.

-It's best to print out 1 sheet at a time.